 Being part of an archipelago, you’d think that going pescetarian would be easy.
 Boy, was I wrong.
 There is a lot of pork, beef, and chicken consumption in the Philippines.
 Unless you’re living right next to the sea, better say goodbye to affordable fish dishes.

 Living in the Metro means a busy day, hectic life.
 So the obvious is go for fast food.
-Here’s a handy list of what fishy orders.
+Here’s a handy list of what fishy orders get from the local fast food scene.

 Above Sea Level is among the fastest growing franchise in the Metro.
 Heck, even in the Philippines, I bet.
 Within a year, Above Sea Level rose to meet the huge demands and had expanded exponentially.
 The target of most of these franchisees are the food parks that are popping up everywhere in the country.